 - ThinkUp!
 Math, ELA/ELAR, Writing, and Science invite learners to apply creative thinking when problem solving, developing products, researching, investigating, exploring, composing, combining ideas, or considering viewpoints of others.
 The goal is to stretch thinking and move beyond traditional ideas, improving what exists.

 In the world today, individuals from diverse backgrounds and people with different abilities work together to study situations and bring resolution to issues or problems.
 Thus, students must learn how to collaborate with others, respecting the knowledge, cultures, and offerings of peers.
 Teachers serve as facilitators, modeling standards of behavior that guide 21st-century learners as they acquire the skills for collaborative problem solving.
 Teachers might incorporate onsite discussions as well as encourage digital contact with thinkers beyond the school walls and from other parts of our global society.

-- Within the teacher resources housed in the ThinkUp!
-Standards Mastery System, multiple suggestions are offered in which teachers can engage students in collaborative experiences, leading students to value individual contributions and work with peers to achieve better outcomes.
+- In its teacher resources, ThinkUp! offers multiple suggestions in which teachers can engage students in collaborative experiences, leading students to value individual contributions and work with peers to achieve better outcomes.

 - The student resources provide learning opportunities that invite students to work independently and collaborate with partners and in small groups while completing tasks, or while investigating and exploring.
-During these collaborative opportunities, students are taught to demonstrate flexible thinking by a willingness to compromise when problem solving.
+During these collaborative opportunities, students learn to demonstrate flexible thinking by a willingness to compromise when problem-solving.